Macroscopic loops in the $3d$ double-dimer model: Acknowledgements

 \section{Acknowledgements}

 The authors thank the German Research Foundation (project number 444084038, priority program SPP2265) for financial support.
 AQ additionally thanks the German Research Foundation through IRTG 2544 and the German Academic Exchange Service (grant number 57556281) for financial support.
+The authors also thank the editor and the two anonymous referees for carefully reviewing the paper.

 \frenchspacing